Almond Flour Cookies with Chocolate Chips

-These almond flour chocolate chip cookies are absolutely delicious, crisp on the outside and chewy on the inside!
-They’re paleo and vegan.
+These almond flour cookies with chocolate chips are absolutely delicious, crisp on the outside and chewy on the inside!
+They also happen to be gluten-free, low carb and vegan.

 Before we get to the recipe, let’s dive into some almond flour FAQs…